Bamburgh : Impregnable Stronghold

 Bamburgh and Northumbria

-Bamburgh’s recorded history begins in 547 A.D when King Ida the Flamebearer established the royal city and capital of Bernicia at Bamburgh.
-Bernicia was an expanding kingdom centred upon the Rivers Tyne and Wear.
+Bamburgh’s recorded history begins in 547 AD when King Ida, an invading Angle chief, established the royal city and capital of Bernicia at Bamburgh.
+Bernicia was an expanding kingdom probably centred upon the Rivers Tyne and Wear.

-King Ida’s people were Angles, a fierce piratical race originating from a region now in southern Denmark near the border with Germany.
-As Bernicia expanded it conquered the ancient Celtic speaking tribes of the region including the kingdom of Catraeth (centred on the River Tees) and the kingdom of Rheged, in what is now Cumbria.
+King Ida’s people were Angles, a fierce piratical race originating from a region now lost amongst the borders of Germany and Denmark.
+As Bernicia expanded it conquered the ancient Celtic speaking tribes of the region including the kingdom of Rheged, in what is now Cumbria.

-The rise of Bernicia reached a climax in A.D 603 when King Aethelfrith of Bernicia (Grandson of Ida), seized control of the neighbouring Angle kingdom of Deira (now the Yorkshire Wolds).
-This resulted in the formation of a new powerful kingdom called Northumbria, stretching from the River Humber northwards.
+The rise of Bernicia reached a climax in 603 AD when King Æthelfrith of Bernicia (a grandson of Ida), seized control of the neighbouring Angle kingdom of Deira (in Yorkshire).
+This resulted in the formation of a new, powerful, kingdom called Northumbria, stretching from the River Humber northwards.

-The name Bamburgh originates from the time of Aethelfrith, the first King of Northumbria, who named the fortress or ‘burgh’ after his wife and queen called Bebba.
+The name Bamburgh originates from the time of Æthelfrith , who named the fortress or ‘burgh’ after his wife and queen, Bebba.
 Over the years the name Bebba’s Burgh was simplified to Bamburgh.
-Before Aethelfrith’s time Bamburgh had continued to be known by its Celtic-British name Din Guaire (or Din Guayroi).
+Before Æthelfrith’s time Bamburgh had continued to be known by its Celtic-British name Din Guaire (or Din Guayroi).

 A kingdom within the walls